Inclusion Statement

 “To promote the power of choice and to enhance the quality of life of individuals of all abilities, by providing accessible recreation in an environment that promotes dignity, success, and fun.”

-SSSRA is an extension of eight park districts and three municipal recreation and parks departments.
-It is organized to provide therapeutic recreation programs to individuals from birth through adult with disabilities or special needs who are in special education classes, sheltered workshops, or who have recreational needs not met by traditional park district programs, including individuals who have varying degrees of physical disabilities, mental handicaps, learning disabilities, emotional difficulties, hearing or visual impairments, and developmental delays. and to be involved in year-round recreation.
+SSSRA is an extension of eight park districts and three municipal recreation and parks departments and includes the Tinley Park-Park District.
+It is organized to provide therapeutic recreation programs to individuals from birth through adult with disabilities or special needs who are in special education classes, sheltered workshops, or who have recreational needs not met by traditional park district programs, including individuals who have varying degrees of physical disabilities, mental handicaps, learning disabilities, emotional difficulties, hearing or visual impairments, and developmental delays and to be involved in year-round recreation.
+For more information click the SSSRA link below or visit www.sssra.org